leztien/Projects-Portfolio/CHECKLITST.md

 4. Check legal obligations, and get the authorization if necessary.
 5. Get access authorizations.
 6. Create a workspace (with enough storage space).
 7. Get the data.
+8. Make a custom 'get_data' or 'fetch_data' function.
-8. Convert the data to a format you can easily manipulate (without changing the data itself).
+9. Convert the data to a format you can easily manipulate (without changing the data itself).
-9. Ensure sensitive information is deleted or protected (e.g., anonymized).
+10. Ensure sensitive information is deleted or protected (e.g., anonymized).
-10. Check the size and type of data (time series, sample, geographical, etc.).
+11. Check the size and type of data (time series, sample, geographical, etc.).
-11. Sample a test set, put it aside, and never look at it (no data snooping!).
+12. Sample a test set, put it aside, and never look at it (no data snooping!).

 # Explore the data
 Note: try to get insights from a field expert for these steps.